On the Rosebud Opera House stage:

-Join a community of confident skills and varied interests.
-Together we create safe place for its citizens and guests that is creative and resilient.
-We are committed to be a welcoming home for all.
+Join a community of delightful skills and varied interests.
+Together we create safe place for our citizens and guests that is creative and resilient.
+We are committed to be a welcoming place for all.

-Explore is a valley full of stories and longings: stories of nomadic people living here since the last Great Ice Age, stories of vast migrations, of settlers who came to start new lives, of ranchers/cowboys who braved the weather and loneliness to husband vast herds of livestock, of the last great open-range cattle round-up, stories of building a farming community, stories of rural survival in the face of overwhelming international urbanization.
-Rosebud’s unique cultural history has flourished as a national treasure.
+Explore a valley full of stories and longings: of nomadic people that lived here since the last Great Ice Age, of vast migrations of settlers who came to start new lives, of ranchers/cowboys who braved the weather and loneliness to husband vast herds of livestock, of the last great open-range cattle round-up, of building a farming community by shear persistence, of rural survival in the face of overwhelming international urbanization.
+Rosebud’s unique cultural history is a national treasure.

-Rosebud has attracted writers, composers, artists, families and international friends.
-In winter its snow covered valley waits for the summer’s blaze of glory.
-But during all seasons it is open for new visitors who journey to become better acquainted with the stories and the people.
+We have attracted writers, composers, artists, families and international friends.
+During all seasons it is open for new visitors who journey to become better acquainted with the stories and the people.

-Today Rosebud’s heart is its citizens who tell these stories, at home or on the world’s stages networking with other creative people.
-It is its farmers whose productivity feeds a hungry world.
+Today Rosebud’s heart is citizens who tell these stories, at home or on the world’s stages networking with other creative people.
+It is the farmers whose productivity feeds a hungry world.
 Come, celebrate with us in festivals and country living.